 Why Is Ankle Mobility Important For Squatting?

 Some lifters may also find their demands are higher, like long-legged lifters or lifters who squat in a narrow squat stance.
-This is because both of these circumstances require a greater degree of flexion in order to hit an appropriate depth.
+This is because both of these circumstances require a greater degree of flexion to hit an appropriate depth.

 We address this topic in greater detail in my article on Should Powerlifters Train Calves?